ovh/docs/pages/platform/data-platform/overview/guide.en-gb.md

 Hadoop services are installed on **Workers and Masters nodes**.
 We provide a **network gateway** and a **bastion** in order to make services accessible from the outside world.
 There are 3 services nodes
-for: Identity Management services (Kerberos and LDAP), [Apache Guacamole WebSSH](https://guacamole.apache.org/) and a database backend (Apache Ambari and Hive metastore).
+for: Identity Management services (Kerberos and LDAP), WebSSH and a database backend (Apache Ambari and Hive metastore).

 ## Available services